 This active material is usually a dispersion of transition metal particles that may be either in a partially or completely reduced form.
-The support material is usually an alumina or other metal oxide and may play a key role in the catalytic procedure either directly or by affecting the active material.
+The support material is usually alumina or other metal oxide and may play a key role in the catalytic procedure either directly or by affecting the active material.

 Catalysts can come in a precursor form, which must be activated before usage.
-Given that industrial process largely depends on permanent operating conditions, the right precursor must be used to realize a successful process.
+Given that the industrial process largely depends on permanent operating conditions, the right precursor must be used to realize a successful process.

 X-ray Photoelectron Spectroscopy

 X-ray photoelectron spectroscopy (XPS) is an analytical technique that is extensively used for catalyst analysis.
 It helps in extracting both chemical state and elemental data.
 Despite the fact that the lateral resolution of XPS is beyond 10µm, this technique is extremely surface selective.